 How to photograph a scarf flat lay in 3 styles

-Scarves come in all sorts of sizes, styles and materials, so picking the right method of presentation for your intended customer is crucial - especially when it comes to creating a strong brand impression.
+Scarves come in all sorts of sizes, styles and materials, so picking the right method of presentation for your intended customer is important.
 In this fashion product photography tutorial, we will show you three different methods of photographing a scarf flat lay for your online store: formal, looped over and knotted.

 Consider your brand and the intended use of the product to determine your styling.
-Is it formal, for example a women’s silk scarf made for dressing up, or is it a big wooly number for keeping kids warm during winter?
+Is it formal, for example a women’s silk scarf made for dressing up, or is it a big woolly number for keeping kids warm during winter?

 Shooting scarves flat lay is one of the most effective and simple methods in getting the right shot online.
 It allows you a great deal of flexibility in how you want it to be presented, and there are tons of ways to make the scarf stand out - but remember, consistency in your styling is key.

-To learn how to photograph and style a scarf for your online fashion store, read on.
+To learn how to photograph and style a scarf for your web store read on.
 But first, let’s run through the essential tools you’ll need to get prepared: